demisto/content/Packs/OTRS/Integrations/OTRS/README.md

 ## Prerequisite

 You have to enable the webservices in your OTRS instance.
 It is recommended to use the provided [template](https://gitlab.com/rhab/PyOTRS/raw/master/webservices_templates/GenericTicketConnectorREST.yml).
 This YAML configuration template includes the Route: /TicketList endpoint that is required for PyOTRS but which is not included in the default OTRS webservice setup.
+If you choose to use a different file rather than the webservice template, make sure to name your file `GenericTicketConnectorREST.yml`.

 ## Configure OTRS on Cortex XSOAR